ethz-pes/AI-mag/README.md

 * Sinus or PWM excitation (with DC bias)
 * Coupled thermal/loss models

-However, this toolbox is made in order to be **easily extended** with other inductors types or with other magnetic components (e.g., transformers, chokes).
+However, this toolbox is made in order to be **easily extended** with other inductors types, magnetic components (e.g., transformers, chokes), or optimization method (e.g., genetic algoritm).

 ## Compatibility